-Your Legal Advocate Uniquely Qualified for Family Court Practice
+Your Legal Advocate Highly Qualified for Family Court Practice

 Leslie began her pursuits in higher education at Furman University in Greenville, South Carolina.
 There, she was a member of the Psi Chi National Psychology honor society and received her bachelor’s degree in Psychology in 2007.
 From there, Leslie went on to earn her Juris Doctor from the University of South Carolina School of Law in 2011, where she served on the editorial staff of the South Carolina Law Review, the School of Law’s flagship publication, and as a mentor for first-year students through the School of Law’s mentoring program.

 Leslie has been licensed to practice law as a member of the South Carolina Bar since 2012 and as a member of the North Carolina State Bar since 2013.
 Following licensure, she went on to earn her Master of Arts in Clinical Mental Health Counseling from Wake Forest University in 2016 where she was a member of the Chi Sigma Iota International Counseling Honor Society.
 Her master’s fieldwork in counseling included a focus on working with children of divorce and high-conflict families undergoing divorce and separation.
 From there she began her focus on advocacy in the family court and serving families and individuals involved in domestic litigation in numerous roles throughout the family court system and mental health field.
 In addition to her state bar memberships, she is also a member of the Charleston County Bar, and the Family Court Section within the South Carolina Bar.